-The term “Omnichannel” is, understandably, an overwhelming concept for many marketers.
-The thought of expanding into more than one marketing channel—but also maintaining unified, consistent, personalized experience across them all—is abstract.
+The thought of expanding into more than one marketing channel – while maintaining a unified, consistent, personalized experience across them all – is abstract.

-Regardless of how unprepared or unequipped you may feel, the time has come for all businesses to establish an omnichannel strategy.
+Regardless of how unequipped you may feel or how far off things may seem, the time has come for all brands to commit to establishing a true omnichannel strategy.

-Think omnichannel marketing is only for major enterprises that can dedicate massive resources and budget to launching sophisticated strategies?
-Think again.
-The path to omnichannel success is now illuminated for mid-market businesses and smaller brands, too.
+If you think omnichannel marketing is only for major enterprises that can dedicate massive resources to launching sophisticated strategies, think again.
+With tech and data as the great equalizer, the path to omnichannel success is easily illuminated for mid-market businesses and smaller brands, too.

 Getting Your Omnichannel Strategy Started